alvis/gatsby-source-notion/README.md

 3. What can I do if I don't want to permanently delete a post but just hide it for awhile?
    You can create a page property (for example, a publish double checkbox) and use this information in your page creation process.
    If you're in the development mode with preview enabled, you should be able to see the removal in near real-time.

+4. Since the introduction of access capabilities in Notion API in Dec 2021, some content may be unexpectedly missing from the return due to access control granted to the API client.
+   Make sure the API client has `read` permission to all of the content you want to output.

 # About